pythonanywhere/help_pages/articles/ChangingSystemImage.md

 When one of those defaults is not available after the system image change, it will be automatically set to the most recent available Python version.
-For example you might have your system image set to "haggis" with the default `python3` set to `python3.6`.
+For example, you might have your system image set to "haggis", with the default `python3` set to `python3.6`.
 You update your system image to "innit", in which Python 3.6 is not available any more.
-So your default `python3` is automatically set to `python3.13`, which is the default Python version in "innit".
+Your default `python3` will automatically be set to `python3.13`, which is the default Python version in "innit".

 ### Python packages installed